Cognigy/migrator/README.md

 Some resources, such as Cognigy Lexicons (e.g. citiesEN) or Cognigy Attached Flows (e.g. smalltalkEN) will have other IDs in the target and source environments.

 For that reason you need to create a map and store it in dependencyReplacements.json.
 This map is used to translate the resources from one to the other environment.

+## How to import
+You can import the JSON files with the tool of your choice, for example mongoimport or Studio 3T.

+After you import a Flow, you will need to re-train its Intents.